 Local Giving, Global Impact:

-Supported by a grant from the Chicago Community Trust, Global Philanthropy Partnership is creating a database of Chicago-based organizations involved in global philanthropic work.
-Sorted by geography and area of focus, this searchable database helps link Chicago area donors and donor advisors to local groups that share similar international interests and goals.
-The list also enables groups to connect with each other and find synergies to promote their important work.
+Supported by a grant from the Chicago Community Trust, Global Philanthropy Partnership is created a database of Chicago-based organizations involved in global non-profit work.
+Sorted by geography and area of focus, this searchable database linked Chicago area donors and donor advisors to local groups that share similar international interests and goals.
+The list also enabled groups to connect with each other and find synergies to promote their important work.
 GPP is currently working on a follow up project, the Chicago Global Action Network, to better link the local/global community.
 Stay tuned for details!

 Bhutan Youth Development Fund:

-Global Philanthropy Partnership is providing staffing resources to support the Youth Development Fund in Bhutan.
+Global Philanthropy Partnership has provided staffing resources to support the Youth Development Fund in Bhutan.